Best Online Master’s Degrees in: English Literature

 Heritage University offers multiple opportunities for financial aid.
 In particular, most of its undergraduate students receive some form of financial aid and 94% receive a grant or scholarship, the National Center for Education Statistics reports.
 Heritage University's online English master's degree with a specialization in English literature therefore wins the award for best financial support.

-Southern New Hampshire University has a technology support website that alerts students about service outages.
+Arizona State University has a technology support website that alerts students about service outages.
 Students can also utilize the website to get answers to commonly asked questions and to request assistance.
-Southern New Hampshire University therefore wins the award for the best online English literature master’s degree for technology support.
+Arizona State University therefore wins the award for the best online English literature master's degree for technology support.

-Southern New Hampshire University believes in giving all students the equal opportunity to pursue higher education.
+Arizona State University believes in giving all students the equal opportunity to pursue higher education.
 It therefore provides disability services, which can be found on its website.
 Students can also use the website to contact the office and download important documents.
-Southern New Hampshire is therefore the winner for best disability support.
+ASU is therefore the winner for best disability support.

 Library and Research Support

-Southern New Hampshire University has library services that are geared toward its online learners.
+Arizona State University has library services that are geared toward its online learners.
 Students can conduct research, search catalogs, and contact staff for assistance.
 The library can also be found on Facebook and Twitter.
-Southern New Hampshire University therefore wins the award for the best online English literature master’s degree for library research and support.
+Arizona State University therefore wins the award for the best online English literature master's degree for library research and support.

-Southern New Hampshire University provides academic advising and career counseling for its students.
+Arizona State University provides academic advising and career counseling for its students.
 It also has a learning center that offers tutoring, mentoring, and seminars.
-Southern New Hampshire University’s dedication to providing students with opportunities for extra assistance makes it our winner for best learning support.
+ASU's dedication to providing students with opportunities for extra assistance makes it our winner for best learning support.

 Heritage University wins the award for faculty flexibility.
 In addition to having a faculty body that is invested in student progress, Heritage also keeps classes small.
 According to the National Center for Education Statistics, the student-to-faculty ratio is 9-to-1.

-Southern New Hampshire University has a comprehensive alumni website that seeks to keep alumni involved in university events and activities.
+Arizona State University has a comprehensive alumni that seeks to keep alumni involved in university events and activities.
 Alumni can utilize the website to interact with other alumni, plan their careers, and access social networking pages.
-Southern New Hampshire University therefore wins the award for best alumni engagement.

 Prior Learning Options

-At Southern New Hampshire University, students have multiple options for earning college credit.
+At Arizona State University, students have multiple options for earning college credit.
 In addition to taking classes, students can also receive credit for military training and life experience, according to the school catalog.
-Southern New Hampshire University is therefore the winner of the best online English literature master’s degree for prior learning options.

 New Online Student Orientation

-Southern New Hampshire University provides an orientation for online students.
+Arizona State University provides an for online students.
 It includes tutorials, IT help, and tips for success.
 Students also have access to handbooks and self-assessments that will help them determine if they are ready for online learning.
 Southern New Hampshire University therefore wins the award for best new online student orientation.

 Explore a Master's Degree in English Literature